• Skip to primary navigation

 So, deadhead your plants during the season (quit sighing, it doesn’t take that long) to prevent them from becoming a nuisance in the garden.
 The bonus is that this deadheading will encourage new flowers to appear.

-Butterfly Bushes reward you with blooms all spring and summer that attract, not only butterflies, but all manner of pollinating insects.
+Butterfly bushes reward you with blooms all spring and summer that attract, not only butterflies, but all manner of pollinating insects.
 Bees love Buddleia nectar!Start a Butterfly Garden with Butterfly Bush l Pollinator Attracting Plant l Homestead Lady

 Caring for Butterfly Bush in the Butterfly Garden